May 9, 2022

 The Gradle build cache significantly reduces build time by reusing outputs produced by other builds in your organization.
 In this training, you will learn the basics and best practices to make the most of caching in your build.
 We’ll discuss the different possible architectures, how they affect build performance, and how Gradle Enterprise can help you manage, analyze, and troubleshoot the build cache.

-2.5 hours training session followed by 30-minutes Q&A.
+3-hour training session followed by 30-minutes Q&A.

 Gradle build tool users as well as Gradle Enterprise users interested in speeding up builds are encouraged to attend the training.